JupiterOne/sdk/docs/integrations/development.md

 For larger integrations, a full collection run may take a long time.
-To help address this, a `--step` option can be provided to selectively run a step along with all of it's dependent steps.
+To help address this, a `--step` option can be provided to selectively run a step along with all of its dependent steps.
+If the Step Cache is available for a _dependent_ step, it is used instead of the executing the step, again decreasing runtimes.

 Multiple `--step` options can be provided to allow for more than one step to be run.